CommandPost/CommandPost-Website/docs/README.md

 ### Diversify Your Creativity

-Whilst CommandPost was originally designed with Final Cut Pro in mind, it can control ANY Mac application.
+Whilst CommandPost was originally designed with Final Cut Pro in mind, it can actually control **ANY** Mac application.

-It's also always growing and expanding, for example it can scan After Effects so that you can trigger any effect from a control surface!
+It's also always growing and expanding, for example it can scan After Effects so that you can trigger any effect from a control surface.

+The Search Console will also list all your [Keyboard Maestro](https://www.keyboardmaestro.com/){target="_blank"} macros, macOS Shortcuts and even AppleScript's!

 ![](../static/homepage-after-effects.png)